wp-plugins/namaste-lms/readme.txt

 == Description ==

 Namaste!
 LMS is a learning management system for Wordpress.
-Support unlimited number of courses, lessons, assignments, students etc. You can create various rules for course and lesson access and completeness based on assignment completion, test results, or manual admin approval.
+Supports unlimited number of courses, lessons, assignments, students etc. You can create various rules for course and lesson access and completeness based on assignment completion, test results, or manual admin approval.

 Namaste! lets you assign different user roles to work with the LMS and other roles who will manage it.

+Students can earn certificates upon completing courses.

 For quick tour and more detailed help go to <a href="http://namaste-lms.org" target="_blank">namaste-lms.org</a>.